 I have seen many couples throughout the pandemic, some before COVID, some came during the pandemic and some returned after the pandemic.
 A lot of couples have experienced an existential crisis during this period.
 We’re all asking ourselves...what’s next?

 Our daily routines were massively disrupted by the pandemic and with almost no preparation in the Spring of 2020.
-For many, their work lives changed, their children’s schooling and their marriage during COVID had been tested the most.
-And the strength of our marriages during COVID is what we need to navigate the end of the pandemic and the emergence of a “new normal.”
+For many their work lives changed, their children’s schooling and their marriage during COVID had been tested the most.
+And the strength of our marriages during COVID are what we need to navigate the end of the pandemic, and the emergence of a “new normal.”

 Now we use terms like “physical distancing” to keep us safe from COVID-19.
 However, ironically, many couples find themselves closer physically and many spouses have withdrawn into themselves with a sense of increased disconnection.

-While managing differences is part of any relationship, Marriage during COVID has provided new challenges to address such as deciding if it is safe to go out, visiting other family members, who are going to help the children with virtual schooling, managing work time in real-time, these are new conversations for many relationships.
+While managing differences is part of any relationship, Marriage during COVID has provided new challenges to address such as deciding if it is safe to go out, visiting other family members, who is going to help the children with virtual schooling, managing work time in real time, these are new conversations for many relationships.